 If you yourself have to self-isolate, then you will need to ensure that tenants are made aware of alternative arrangements to get in contact with you through email, telephone or by text message or, where this isn’t possible, through a family or friend.

-If you have tenants who are older, or if you are aware of a tenant with an underlying health condition, we would recommend contacting them by phone, email or text message to establish how they are managing, whether they are affected, and whether they are self-isolating.
+If you have tenants who are older, or if you are aware of a tenant with an underlying health condition, we would recommend contacting them by phone, email or text message to establish how they are managing, whether they are affected, and whether they are self-isolating or shielding.

 If a tenant requires hospitalisation for COVID-19, the property should be thoroughly cleaned in line with current guidance.

 Read the guidance on facilitating property viewings for the public.

 Landlords’ repair obligations have not changed.
 Tenants have a right to a decent, warm and safe place to live – and it is in the best interests of both tenants and landlords to ensure that properties are kept in good repair and free from hazards.

 Professional judgement should be used when considering whether to carry out non-urgent repairs and maintenance work or any other property-related service.
 You should communicate with your tenant or tenants in planning any repairs and maintenance and should also allow tenants to make their own personal judgement as to whether allowing access to the property is necessary.

 Where access is required to the property, we recommend checking with the tenant to understand whether they are self-isolating or shielding.
 If they are, you must not attend at the property.
 We recommend no work should be carried out in any household which is isolating or where a person who is classed as extremely vulnerable is undertaking ‘shielding’ measures, unless it is to repair a fault which poses a direct risk to people’s safety – for example, emergency plumbing.
 In these cases, Public Health Wales can provide advice to tradespeople and households.
 But no work should be carried out by a tradesperson who has coronavirus symptoms, however mild.